-Castro's death casts pall over Cuba: even dissidents hold back
+Even dissidents hold back as Castro's death casts a pall over Cuba

 U.S. President Barack Obama, who reversed more than five decades of U.S. hostility toward Cuba and re-established diplomatic ties last year, called Castro a "singular figure" and said the United States would extend "a hand of friendship" to Cuba.

-But Obama's elected successor, Donald Trump, who has threatened to erase Obama's overtures to Cuba, issued a blunt statement calling Castro "a brutal dictator who oppressed his own people for nearly six decades."
+But Obama's elected successor, Donald Trump, who has threatened to reverse Obama's opening to Cuba, issued a blunt statement calling Castro "a brutal dictator who oppressed his own people for nearly six decades."

 It is unclear whether Trump, who takes office on Jan.
 20, will continue efforts to normalize relations with Cuba or fulfill a campaign promise to close the U.S. embassy in Havana once again.